We developed and tested our thermometers for maximum accuracy around typical human body temperatures ranges:

 - Between 35 °C and 42 °C

-If you notice or suspect inaccurate readings from your Smart Ear, follow these steps to fix the issue:
+If you suspect inaccurate readings from your Smart Ear, follow these steps:

-- Ensure your ear is clear of excessive earwax and debris.
+- Check that your ear is clear of excessive earwax and debris.
 Do not use a cotton swab as this can damage your ear.
-For tips on how to best clean the ear safely, please follow this guide from the Mayo Clinic.
+For tips on how to best clean the ear safely, follow this guide.

-- Make sure the tip of the Smart Ear thermometer is clean.
-First, remove the cap.
-Using a cotton swab with alcohol, gently circle it around the inner sensor area at the tip of the Smart Ear.
-Be sure to clean the inner flat surface of the sensor - not just the rim (see picture below).
+- Don't skip this step.
+Make sure the Smart Ear's sensor window is clean.
+Use a cotton swab with alcohol or an alcohol wipe and gently clean the round sensor window at the tip of the Smart Ear.
+Be sure to clean the inner flat surface of the sensor, not just the rim. (see photo below) Debris clogging the sensor is the most common cause of accuracy issues.

 - Remove the batteries for one minute and then reinsert them.
 This will allow the Smart Ear’s internal components to reset which can fix accuracy issues.